cole-watson/Decision-Tree/README.md

 # Decision-Tree

 A project for our Machine Learning course where we create a decision tree based on a set of training data.

+By: Frankie Gasparovic & Cole Watson

 ###Dependencies:
 Python3